mheap/nexmo-developer/_documentation/en/tools/ngrok.md

 # Testing with Ngrok

-When your users interact with Nexmo, for example by calling a Nexmo number, Nexmo needs to notify your application so that it can take required action.
-In the case of a Voice application, this might be to play a text-to-speech message to the caller when Nexmo answers the call.
-Nexmo can also keep your application notified of various events that take place during the call, such as when the caller hangs up.
-These notifications from Nexmo are implemented using [webhooks](/concepts/guides/webhooks).
+When your users interact with Vonage, for example by calling a Vonage number, Vonage needs to notify your application so that it can take required action.
+In the case of a Voice application, this might be to play a text-to-speech message to the caller when Vonage answers the call.
+Vonage can also keep your application notified of various events that take place during the call, such as when the caller hangs up.
+These notifications from Vonage are implemented using [webhooks](/concepts/guides/webhooks).

 An issue is when you are testing your application locally on your development machine, your computer is unable to receive these webhook notifications as it is not on the public Internet.

 One way to work around this problem is to use a free tool called [Ngrok](https://ngrok.com/).
 Ngrok creates a secure tunnel connecting the Internet to your locally-running application.
-Notifications from Nexmo will then be routed through Ngrok to your local machine.
+Notifications from Vonage will then be routed through Ngrok to your local machine.

 To get started with Ngrok, follow these steps: